aakashns/jshtml/README.md

 ### Attributes (Props)

-Attributes can be specified (optionally) as an object in the second position of the array:
+Attributes (also referred to as "props") can be optionally specified as an object in the second position of the array:

 ```javascript
 const element = [